-Professional Designation: To meet the educational requirements for Professional Human Ecologist designation, students must present ★36 in Human Ecology, Nutrition and Food Science, or Nutrition, including HECOL 100, plus ★12 in course work closely related to their specialization.

-- (2) Students should declare their minor early in the program by filling out a form in 231 General Services Building.
-To decide on a minor, consult Education Chart 3. - (3) The Management in Organizations and Capstone Course requirements in §§34.1 and 34.12 are met by completion of Faculty of Education requirements. - (4) CHEM 161, 164 or 261 is highly recommended for senior textile science and conservation courses. - (5) Students in the Combined BSc Human Ecology/BEd degree cannot take HECOL 301.
+- Professional Designation: To meet the educational requirements for Professional Human Ecologist designation, students must present ★36 in Human Ecology, Nutrition and Food Science, or Nutrition, including HECOL 100, plus ★12 in course work closely related to their specialization. - (2) Students should declare their minor early in the program by filling out a form in 231 General Services Building.
+To decide on a minor, consult Education Chart 3. - (3) The Management in Organizations and Capstone Course requirements in §§34.1 and 34.13 are met by completion of Faculty of Education requirements. - (4) Students in the Combined BSc Human Ecology/BEd degree cannot take HECOL 301.
 HECOL 268 or 270 is recommended.
 HECOL 300 is not recommended.

-34.14 BSc in Nutrition and Food Science
+34.15 BSc in Nutrition and Food Science

 The Faculty offers courses leading to the degree of Bachelor of Science in Nutrition and Food Science with majors in Nutrition and Food, Nutrition, and Food Science and Technology.
-A minimum of ★120 is required to complete the program for the degree of BSc in Nutrition and Food Science.
+A minimum of \star 120 is required to complete the program for the degree of BSc in Nutrition and Food Science.

 Students interested in either the Nutrition and Food major or the Nutrition major begin their program in the Nutrition and Food major.
-Students interested in transferring to the Nutrition major should contact the Faculty's Student Services Office about the minimum requirements for eligibility; see §15.1.8 for information on admission requirements.
+Students interested in transferring to the Nutrition major should contact the Faculty's Student Services Office about the minimum requirements for eligibility; see \$15.1.9 for information on admission requirements.

 Students in either the Nutrition and Food major or the Nutrition major have the option of completing a minor.
 By completing a minor in Human Ecology, students can meet the educational requirements for registration as Professional Human Ecologists or Professional Home Economists; students can complete a minor in Physical Activity; or students in the Nutrition and Food major can complete a minor in Food Marketing or Food Policy.
 Students are recommended to select minors by the second year of their program to facilitate appropriate course selection.
-All students must follow program and major requirements (see program requirements below and §§34.14.3 and 34.14.4).
-Students who wish to obtain a minor must select Free Electives and Approved Program Electives (APEs) carefully to meet the course and credit requirements of the minor (see §§34.14.9 to 34.14.7).
+All students must follow program and major requirements (see program requirements below and §§34.15.3 and 34.15.4).
+Students who wish to obtain a minor must select Free Electives and Approved Program Electives (APEs) carefully to meet the course and credit requirements of the minor (see §§34.15.9 to 34.15.7).

 The Nutrition major program, with appropriate Approved Program Electives (APEs) course selection, is accredited by the College of Dietitians of Alberta.
-Students planning to be Registered Dietitians should read the information about the Nutrition major (see §34.14.4) and the Dietetic Internship (see §34.14.9).
+Students planning to be Registered Dietitians should read the information about the Nutrition major (see §34.15.4) and the Dietetic Internship (see §34.15.9).